milojs/milo/README.md

 __Milo__ name was chosen because of [Milo Minderbinder](http://en.wikipedia.org/wiki/Milo_Minderbinder), a war profiteer from Catch 22.
 Having started from managing mess operations, he expanded them into a profitable trading enterprise, that connected everybody with everything, and in that Milo and everybody else "has a share".

-__Milo__ the framework has the module __binder__, that binds DOM elements to components (via special ml-bind attribute), and the module __minder__ that allows establishing live reactive connections between different data sources (all models and some components, such as input field, e.g., are data sources).
+__Milo__ the framework has the module __binder__, that binds DOM elements to components (via special ml-bind attribute), and the module __minder__ that allows establishing live reactive connections between different data sources (Model and Data facet of components are such data sources).

 Coincidentally, __Milo__ can be read as an acronym of [__MaIL Online__](http://dailymail.co.uk).